gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 >  of credentials on runner's host.
 We recommend to upgrade your Runner to
 >  at least version **1.8** if you want to use private registries.
 >- Using private registries with the `if-not-present` pull policy may introduce
->  [security implications][secpull].
+>  [security implications](../security/index.md#usage-of-private-docker-images-with-if-not-present-pull-policy).
 To fully understand how pull policies work,
 >  read the [pull policies documentation](../executors/docker.md#how-pull-policies-work).

-If you want to use private registries as a source of images for your builds, you can set the authorization configuration in the `DOCKER_AUTH_CONFIG` [variable].
+If you want to use private registries as a source of images for your builds, you can set the authorization configuration in the `DOCKER_AUTH_CONFIG` [variable](https://docs.gitlab.com/ee/ci/variables/#variables).
 It can be set in both GitLab Variables section of a project and in the `config.toml` file.

-For a detailed example, visit the [Using Docker images documentation][priv-example].
+For a detailed example, visit the [Using Docker images documentation](https://docs.gitlab.com/ee/ci/docker/using_docker_images.html#define-an-image-from-a-private-container-registry).

 The steps performed by the Runner can be summed up to: